charlesreid1/charlesreid1.github.io/pelican/content/2022-zettelkasten-01.md

 ## In The Beginning: Some History

 We first stumbled on the idea of a zettelkasten around May of 2020, and it immediately resonated.
-But our search for the perfect notetaking system had far predated this discovery.
-We have sampled our share of notetaking systems over the years, and each has had its pain points.
-Finding the perfect notetaking system requires discovering the pitfalls of many not-so-perfect notetaking systems.
+But our search for the perfect note-taking system had far predated this discovery.
+We have sampled our share of note-taking systems over the years, and each has had its pain points.
+Finding the perfect note-taking system requires discovering the pitfalls of many not-so-perfect note-taking systems.

 ### The Dark Ages: